SabriMahmoud/Smart_Door_With_Raspberry_Pi_3B-/README.md

 # Smart Door
+To Do : - Reference entities
+        - Raspberrypi configuration ( OS installation and Wifi config )
+        - Steps to run the project
+        - Systemd Configuration

 <h1 align="center">Smart Door</h1>
 <h3 align="center">This project is a capstone of the material Industrial networks we use Raspberry pi 3 model B V1.2 to control a door.
 We don't have a real commendable door so  we use leds  instead of a door. </h3>